Favourite Worst Nightmare: Title and cover art

-The album's title came from the lyrics to the song "D is for Dangerous", the third song featured on the album.
+The album's title comes from a lyric in the song "D is for Dangerous", the third track on the album: "I think you should know you're his favourite worst nightmare".
 The band said they also considered naming the album Lesbian Wednesdays, Gordon Brown, or Gary Barlow.
 In an interview with NME, Nick O'Malley announced several songs including "D is for Dangerous" and "Balaclava".
 The tracks "The Bakery" and "Plastic Tramp" also mentioned in the NME interview did not make it onto the album, but were later released as B-sides on the "Fluorescent Adolescent" single.
 The track "Leave Before the Lights Come On" was also rumoured for inclusion, but did not make the final cut.

 Half of the album's songs were debuted at concerts before the release of the album.
 The album was recorded quickly as the band wanted to start touring and play the songs.

 The album's cover art features a black-and-white photograph of a house in the Garston district of Liverpool, with colourful cartoonish images visible through its windows.
 This marks the second consecutive time the band used a photograph taken in Liverpool as an album cover, following their debut album Whatever People Say I Am, That's What I'm Not.

 Musical style

-The music on Favourite Worst Nightmare has been characterised as post-punk revival, indie rock, and garage rock, and post-Britpop.
+The music on Favourite Worst Nightmare has been characterised as post-punk revival, indie rock, alternative rock, garage rock, and post-Britpop.
 In comparison to the band's debut album Whatever People Say I Am, That's What I'm Not, the album has been described as "very, very fast and very, very loud", being seen as "more ambitious, heavier...and with a fiercely bright production".
 Reflecting the band's travels around the world more than the local stories of the first record, Favourite Worst Nightmare is a "faster, meaner" album.
 The album arguably has influences from The Smiths – "twanging, quasi-ambient backdrops...and Turner's voice [...] crooning like Morrissey or Richard Hawley."
 Matt Helders said "James was DJing loads in the evening so we'd go out and [...] have a dance."
 As a result, the drum rhythms of Helders and bassist Nick O'Malley have drawn comparisons to the Eighties funk band ESG.
 The band's love of classic films also influenced their new style.
 For example, the organ at the beginning of the album's final track, "505" replicates Ennio Morricone's soundtrack for The Good, the Bad and the Ugly (where Angel Eyes enters before the final standoff).